cosmos/cosmos-sdk/x/crisis/spec/05_client.md

 simd tx crisis --help
 ```

-### invariant-broken
+#### invariant-broken
-The `invariant-broken` Submit proof that an invariant broken to halt the chain
+The `invariant-broken` command submits proof when an invariant was broken to halt the chain
 ```bash
 simd tx crisis invariant-broken [module-name] [invariant-route] [flags]
 ```